wildmountainfarms/solarthing/other/docs/quickstart.md

 # Edit it with your editor of choice
 ```
 ### Latest "Database"
+NOTE: This is not recommended on Raspberry Pi devices because there will be many writes to the disk.
+Also, this data isn't very
+useful by itself since there's nothing that uses it.
+This can be a good way to debug.
 ```shell script
 cp ../../config_templates/databases/latest_save_json_template.json config/latest.json
 # Edit it with your editor of choice